 Composed by Freddie Mercury.
 All vocals by Mercury.
-One of Mercury’s silliest upbeat ditties, v-e-r-y British.
+One of Mercury’s silliest upbeat ditties, v-e-r-y English.
 To create the 1920s “megaphone” sound, Mercury’s lead vocal was sung in the studio and reproduced through headphones sitting in a tin bucket elsewhere in the studio.
 A microphone then picked up the sound from the bucket which gave it the “hollow” sound.

 - I’m in Love with My Car

 Composed and sung by drummer Roger Taylor with a “driving” (a-hem) beat.
 It is probably Taylor’s most famous song in the Queen catalogue.
 The song was initially taken as a joke by guitarist Brian May, who after first hearing the demo thought that Taylor couldn’t be serious.
 The revving sounds at the conclusion of the song come from Taylor’s current car at the time, an Alfa Romeo.
 The lyrics were inspired by one of the band’s roadies, Jonathan Harris, whose Triumph TR4 was evidently the “love of his life”.
 The song is dedicated to him, the album says: “Dedicated to Johnathan Harris, boy racer to the end”.
 Taylor played the guitars in the original demo, but they were later re-recorded by May.

 - You’re My Best Friend